Gilibee-goode/SortaClassy/docs/README.md

 ### For End Users
 1. **Start here**: [CLI User Guide](CLI_USER_GUIDE.md) for step-by-step usage instructions
 2. Review [Data Format Specification](02_data_format_specification.md) for CSV format requirements
+3. Use [Configuration Guide](CONFIGURATION_GUIDE.md) to customize weights and behavior
-3. Use the CLI to validate and score your student assignments
+4. Use the CLI to validate and score your student assignments

 ## 🏗️ Development Phases